MatheusMW21/VollMedAPI/README.md

-## 💻 Sobre o projeto
+## 💻 **About the Project**
-Trabalharemos em um projeto de uma clínica médica fictícia.
-Temos uma empresa chamada **Voll Med**, que possui uma clínica que precisa de um aplicativo para monitorar o cadastro de médicos, pacientes e agendamento de consultas.
+We are working on a project for a fictional medical clinic named Voll Med.
+The clinic requires an application to manage the registration of doctors, patients, and appointment scheduling.

-Será um aplicativo com algumas opções, em que a pessoa que for usar pode fazer o CRUD, tanto de médicos quanto de pacientes e o agendamento e cancelamento das consultas.
+The application will provide various options, allowing users to perform CRUD operations for both doctors and patients, as well as schedule and cancel appointments.

-Enquanto um time de desenvolvimento será responsável pelo aplicativo mobile, o nosso será responsável pelo desenvolvimento da API Rest desse projeto.
+While a mobile development team will handle the application's front end, our team is responsible for developing the Rest API for this project.

-## 🛠 Tecnologias
+## 🛠 **Technologies**

-- Spring Boot 3;
+- Spring Boot 3
-- Java 17;
+- Java 17
-- Lombok;
+- Lombok
-- MySQL;
+- MySQL
-- Flyway;
+- Flyway
-- JPA/Hibernate;
+- JPA/Hibernate
-- Maven;
+- Maven
-- Insomnia;
+- Insomnia
-- Swagger;
+- Swagger
-- TDD.
+- TDD (Test-Driven Development)

-## ⚙️ Objetivos
+## ⚙️ **Objectives**

-- Desenvolvimento de uma API Rest;
+- Development of a Rest API
-- CRUD;
+- CRUD operations
-- Validações;
+- Validations
-- Paginação e Ordenação;
+- Pagination and Sorting
-- Boa práticas REST;
+- RESTful best practices
-- Tratamento de Erros;
+- Error handling
-- Controle de acesso com JWT;
+- Access control with JWT
-- Documentação da API;
+- API documentation
-- Teste automatizados;
+- Automated testing
-- Build do projeto.
+- Project build

-## 🎨 Layout
+## 🎨 **Layout**
-O layout da aplicação mobile está disponível neste link: [Figma](https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med)
+The layout for the mobile application is available [here on Figma](https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med?type=design&node-id=2-1007&mode=design)